cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 // PCF: Provider Chain Function
 // implements the AppModule interface function EndBlock(): [ValidatorUpdate] {
+  // get list of validator updates from the provider Staking module valUpdates = stakingKeeper.GetValidatorUpdates()

   // iterate over all consumer chains registered with this provider chain foreach chainId in chainToClient.Keys() {
-    // get list of validator updates from the provider Staking module valUpdates = stakingKeeper.GetValidatorUpdates(chainId)

     // check whether there are changes in the validator set;
     // note that this also entails unbonding operations
     // w/o changes in the voting power of the validators in the validator set